 Division board feeders

-My friend Barry, has a tbh with room for a deep frame beneath the top bar.
+My friend Barry, has a top bar hive with room for a deep frame beneath the top bar.
 He screws a standard division board feeder to a top bar and uses it to feed his bees.
 Don’t forget that division board feeders need floats to prevent bees from drowning.

-Pollen supplement can be marginally fed as patties inside the hive.
-But the patties must be thin and pushed directly beneath the broodnest.
-Unlike sugar, pollen supplement isn’t consumed from the bottom board beyond the broodnest area.
-And bees reluctantly take it directly below the broodnest.
+Pollen supplement is marginally fed as patties inside the hive.
+The patties must be thin and pushed directly beneath the broodnest.
+Unlike sugar, pollen supplement aren’t readily consumed below the broodnest.
+The bees, unless starving, will treat it as trash.
+And haul it out.

-Another option beyond the patty is to mix some pollen supplement into a bee candy or fondant recipe.
-The pollen supplement manufactures have recipes for this.
-Sounds like a good idea.
+Mixing pollen supplement into a bee candy or fondant might work.
 But I’ve never tried it.